abarrasa/Final-Project/README.md

 **Step 3.
 Data Acquisition**

-To get the data from today´s prices from all the gas stations in Spain, we work with the rest API.
-To obtain the price history, there is an accumulated file with the prices from 04/04/2022 until today.
+To get the data from **today´s prices** from all the gas stations in Spain, we work with the rest API.
+To obtain the price history, there is an **accumulated file** with the prices from 04/04/2022 until today.
 Each time we run this code; the API data will get saved in the accumulated file.
 Here you can visit the web for the [API](https://sede.serviciosmin.gob.es/es-ES/datosabiertos/catalogo/precios-carburantes).

 **Step 4.
 Analysis**

-When you introduce your location in the Streamlit app, it will take the coordinates of the place and start working with them.
-Distance will be calculated, and it will get a final DataFrame with the 10 nearest gas stations ordered by distance from the current location.
+Once the user introduces the location in the Streamlit app, it will take the coordinates of that place and start working with them.
+Distance will be calculated thanks to Geocoders library, and it will get a final DataFrame with the 10 nearest gas stations ordered by distance from the location introduced.

 **Step 5.
 Reporting**

-The result is a map, created by folium library with several markers which mean the following:
+The result is a map, created with folium library with several markers which mean the following:

     •Grey marker with the house: your current location •Color markers: gas stations